SamGarciaDev/htb-writeups/machines/backdoor/backdoor.md

  |  - http://backdoor.htb/wp-content/plugins/ebook-download/readme.txt
 ```

+## Foothold

 We can see that there is a vulnerable plugin called Ebook Download.
 If we search for it on searchsploit, we fill find file with id 39575.
 I will download it on my computer using:

 `searchsploit -m 39575`

-If we open the text file, we can see that the plugin is vulnerable to Path Traversal and Local File Inclusion/
+If we open the text file, we can see that the plugin is vulnerable to Path Traversal and Local File Inclusion.
+We can list running processes using the path /proc/<pid>/cmdline.
+Using a Python script to iterate through the PIDs, we can find which are running.

 ```python
 #!/bin/python3